matys1/lab1-web/book-notes/part-5.md

       }
       ```

+#### Event objects

 - To the event handler function you can optionally pass a parameter (you can use any name, such as `event`, `evt` or `e`).
 This is refered to as the **event object**, and it is automatically passed to event handlers to provide extra features and information.

-- The `target` property of the event object is always a reference to the element the event occurred upon.
-For example, if you attach an event listener & handler to a `<div>`, it's a reference of that `<div>` itself.
-This becomes particularly handly when it comes to event delegation described below.
+- The `Event.target` property of the `Event` Interface is always a reference to the element the event occurred upon.
+For example, if you add an event listener to a `<button>`, pass the event object to the handler function and use the `Event.target` property, then when the button is clicked the property serves as a reference to the `<button>` itself.
+This ability to refer to targeted element itself becomes particularly handly when it comes to [event delegation](#event-delegation) described and with an example below.

+- See l24-mdn-events-3.html for an example of passing an event object and using the `Event.target` property.

+- Note, there is also `Event.currentTarget` property which refers to the element that the handler is attached to.
+More examples and description of it below.

 - Different events, such as `click`, `dblclick`, `focus` etc. belong to different event objects (also called interfaces).
-These objects contain different properties and methods depending on the types of events that are associated with them.
-For example, both `click` and `dblclick` events belong to `MouseEvent` object whereas `focus` belongs to `FocusEvent` object. `MouseEvent` object has propertes like `clientX` and `clientY` that return exact coorinates of where the click occured but the `FocusEvent` object doesn't have them.
+These interfaces contain different properties and methods depending on the types of events that are associated with them.
+For example, both `click` and `dblclick` events belong to `MouseEvent` interface whereas `focus` belongs to `FocusEvent` interface. `MouseEvent` interface has propertes like `clientX` and `clientY` that return exact coorinates of where the click occured but the `FocusEvent` interface doesn't have them.

-- For an example of `keydown` event that belong to `KeyboardEvent` object that contains a read-only `key` property that tells you which key was pressed see l24-mdn-events-4.html.
+- For an example of `keydown` event that belong to `KeyboardEvent` object that contains a read-only `key` property that tells you which key was pressed.
+For an exampl see l24-mdn-events-4.html.

+#### Preventing default behavior

 - In the event handler function you can also inplement logic that includes the `preventDefault()` method to prevent an associated default action of an event from executing.
 Calling `preventDefault()` during any stage of event flow cancels the event, meaning that any default action normally taken by the implementation as a result of the event will not occur.

 - For example, you could prevent a check-box from being ticked, prevent certain keystrokes (like capital letters) from being entered into an input field or preventing a form to be submitted.

 - See an example of preventing a form submission l24-mdn-events-5.html.
 In the example, a very simple check (an `if` statement) is inside the handler for the `submit` event (the `submit` event is fired on a form when it is submitted) that tests whether either of the text fields are empty.
-If they are, we call the `preventDefault()` function on the event object — which stops the form submission — and then displays an error message.
+If they are, we call the `preventDefault()` function on the event object - which stops the form submission - and then displays an error message.
 If they are not empty, the form is submitted.

-### Event bubbling and capture
+#### Event bubbling and capture

 - Event bubbling and capture are terms that describe phases in how the browser handles events targeted at nested elements.

-#### Setting a listener on a parent element
+##### Setting a listener on a parent element

 - See an example l24-mdn-events-6.html.
 There's a `<button>` element inside a parent `<div>` element.
 A click event handler is added only to the parent element.
 The parent element fires a click event and thus the event handler regardless if you click the `<button>` (child) or the `<div>` (parent).
 The `<button>` is inside the `<div>`, so when you click the button you're also implicitly clicking the element it is inside thanks to a concept called **bubbling up**.